dreamcatcher-tech/network/Inbox/2025-09-11 1431 every face should run in a tmux session.md

 - newFaceConfig=...args used to pass custom config options to the face start
 - view=faceView which view of the face you want to connect with, or the default one if not specified

+a view with no face is asking to start a new default face and look at that view.

+views can be accessed by number or by name.

 face status view is just the json value of its status, piped out to the web. mcp must be specified alone.